1.1. Contact organisation

 2) Methods used for minimizing unit non-response:

-- An individualized hello-letter was sent to the persons chosen from the sample.
+- Invitation letters were sent to the persons selected for the sample.

 - In the first phase of the data-recording period gift vouchers were sent to some respondents raffled from those persons who completed the questionnaire via Internet within the frame of the online self-completion process.